ucb-ee106/ee106a-fa19/_announcements/week-06.md

 The DSP midterm will be held on Friday 10/4 from 4-7 pm in Cory 531.

 The alternate exam will take place on Saturday 10/5 at 5:30pm in Cory 212.
-You have until Tuesday to request the alternate exam.
+You have until 10/1 to request the alternate exam.

 A practice midterm has been posted under the Resources tab.
 {: .fs-5 }